-The Effects Of Global Economic Crisis of 2008 to Financial Statements and Liquidity Ratios on Companies Operating In BIST Energy Sector (2005-2013 Term Review)\\
+The Effects of Global Economic Crisis of 2008 to Financial Statements and Liquidity Ratios Which Companies are Settled In BIST Energy Sector (2005-2013 Term Review)

-Selcuk Kendirli, Muhammet Cankaya and Altug Cagatay
+Selcuk Kendirli1, Muhammet Cankaya 2 and Altug Cagatay 3

-Hitit University, FEAS, Banking and Finace Department
+1 Hitit University, FEAS, Banking and Finace Department

-Hitit University Sungurlu Vacational School
+2 Hitit University Sungurlu Vacational School

-Gaziosmanpasa University, Almus Vocational School
+3 Gaziosmanpaşa University, Almus Vocational School

 Abstract.
-The purpose of this study is to compare and analyze whether the 2008 global economic crisis affected the balance of the energy companies which are listed in the İstanbul Stock Exchange and have not shown continuity in 2005-2013 period by using a variety of analyzing methods.
+Aim of this study is to compare and analyze whether the 2008 global economic crisis affected the balance of the energy companies which are listed in the İstanbul Stock Exchange and have shown continuity in 2005-2013 period by using a variety of analyzing methods.
 Companies that demonstrate continuity between the years 2005-2013 were not assessed in this study.
 Horizontal and vertical analyses were made on the financial statements of the companies which are evaluated and liquidity ratios were assessed.
-Based on this analysis, it was found that these companies were differently affected by the crisis.
+As a result of the analysis the companies have been found to be affected to different degrees by the crisis.